 Tracking where your leads came from is crazy important so you know which marketing is working well and what isn’t working well.
 As you can see in the image above, just in that one week period this Carrot client got 2 leads from his Facebook retargeting campaign… so he can tell it’s working and track it all the way down to exactly which leads came from Facebook.

 Is Your Ad Performing Well?
-Here’s A Few Benchmarks
+Here are A Few Benchmarks

 Benchmark number will depend on the real estate market in your location.
-So, there is no 100% benchmarks to follow.
-You’ll can gain a personal benchmark number over the time of your campaign.
+So, there are no 100% benchmarks to follow.
+You’ll gain a personal benchmark number over the time of your campaign.

 Click-through-rate for desktop news feed = 1%

 Click-through-rate for mobile = 2%

 Cost per opt-in: $1-$3 (although if you have done the math on how well your lead funnel converts, you should know exactly what a lead is worth to you)